Frequently Asked Questions

 The Foundation has a $7 million operating budget with funds raised each year from foundations, individuals, the federal government and corporations.

-What are some recent honors the Foundation has received?
+What are some honors the Foundation has received?

 - The International Olympic Committee’s highest award, the Women and Sport Trophy, in 2000 — the first time the award was given

-- United Nations Consultative Status to the Economic and Social Council, the only non-governmental sport organization in the world to receive such designation
+- United Nations Consultative Status to the Economic and Social Council, the first non-governmental sport organization in the world to receive such designation

 - Public Relations Society of America Big Apple Award for Cause-Related Marketing